fedspendingtransparency/data-act-broker-backend/README.md

 # The DATA Act Broker Repository

 The DATA Act Broker repository is the API that is used to communicate
 to the web front end.
-It has two major directories scripts and handlers.
+It has two major directories: scripts and handlers.

 ```
 dataactbroker/